smatts/Spectroscopy/README.md

 The most current version of the lecture notes can be found at https://github.com/MarkusLippitz/Spectrosocpy.
 I have put everything under a CC-BY-SA license.
 In my words: feel free to do with it whatever you like.
 If you make your work available to the public, mention me and use a similar license.

 The lecture notes are typeset using the LaTeX class ['tufte-book'](https://tufte-latex.github.io/tufte-latex/) by Bil Kleb, Bill Wood, and Kevin Godby, which approximates the work of [Edward Tufte](https://www.edwardtufte.com/).
 I applied many of the modifications introduced by Dirk Eddelbuettel in the ['tint'](https://dirk.eddelbuettel.com/code/tint.html}) R package.
 For the time being, the source is LaTeX, not markdown.

 ## Structure of the repository

-The chapters are indivual tex-files in the directory tree and included in the main tex file.
+The chapters are individual tex-files in the directory tree and included in the main tex file.
 Figures are mostly made by tikz.
 Tikz-external is used to save compilation time.
 It generates pdfs in the figures tree.
 Some chapters contain handout material for exercises, which is in the handout subdirectory of the chapter.